 It’s not just the acid in the lemonade you need to be careful of — it’s the sugar as well.

 Lemonade, on its own, is not safe for dogs.
 But if they have a lick, they will probably be just fine.
 But lemonade can also contain other ingredients, like added sugar and sweeteners, such as xylitol.
 This is very toxic for dogs, and should be avoided.
 If your dog has drunk a lot of lemonade, and especially if it contains any xylitol at all, get on the phone with your vet immediately, as your dog will need treatment.

 If there is no xylitol, you still shouldn’t offer it to your dog, as in the long term, sugary foods, snacks or drinks can lead to obesity, which carries a lot of health issues.

 What Should I Do If My Dog Drinks Lemonade?

-While we don’t recommend directly giving lemonade to your dog, that doesn’t mean they won’t find a way to drink yours.
+While we don’t recommend giving lemonade to your dog, that doesn’t mean they won’t find a way to drink yours.
 For some dogs, all you need to do is turn your back for one second and whatever is yours quickly becomes theirs.

 Dogs and Lemonade

 So, while lemonade may seem like an ideal treat for us, it can be a big risk for your pup.
 Compounds such as citric acid, psoralen and limonene, when ingested in excess, and added sugar, especially xylitol which is directly toxic, can all immediately affect your dog’s health.

 The best way to quench your dog’s thirst is simply water or a few ice cubes on a hot day.
 If you are looking to give your pup a liquid treat, check out Liquid Treats for Dogs.
 They’re made with ingredients that are dog-friendly and they’re sure to love the unique rollerball delivery design.